NCAR/crayenv/README.md

 During subsequent invokation it will use the same SLURM cluster to launch the jobs.

+## Building Applications

 The whole `glade` is bind mounted within the container, so all user directories are available.
+The default `TCL` module is configured and basic environment is loaded to be able to compile or build simple MPI jobs.

+## Launching Applications

-In batch context there are severaal ways to launch an MPI program built within container.
+In batch context there are few different ways to launch an MPI program built within the container.

 - Interactive context
 In a shell within a batch job invoke `crayenv` to get a shell within the container.